 I started by wrapping the wreath form in burlap ribbon and securing with hot glue.

-While the pine cones were drying, I painted the face of the wood slices white and added words first with a pencil then black paint.
+While the pinecones were drying, I painted the face of the wood slices white and added words first with a pencil then black paint.
+You can use a stencil for this step, or a sticker or vinyl cut out to get this look.

-Once all the pieces we dry, I used hot glue to add everything to this fall pinecone wreath.
+Once all the pieces were dry, I used hot glue to add everything to this fall pinecone wreath.

 I really can’t wait to put this on my front door, but as I write this it is only August.
 So I will wait, I don’t want my neighbors to think I’m crazy nor do I want to rush summer.
 I think this is going to be beautiful on my front door with white and yellow mums in the pots surrounding it.
 For now, it’s in my office looking pretty and reminding me that fall is just around the corner.